-- 17.1 Establishment or assigning procurement responsibilities to appropriate persons.
+16.1.
+Establishment or assigning procurement responsibilities to appropriate persons.

-Operational departments will then only submit their resource requirements as per an approved requisition. - 17.2.
-Refining of supplier database to include primary and secondary business portfolios. - 17.3.
-Utilization of the current Central Supplier database of National Treasury all requisitions submitted are being verified. - 17.4.
-Use current item prices as standard prices and refine to align with market related prices. - 17.5.
+Operational departments will then only submit their resource requirements as per an approved requisition.

+16.2.
+Refining of supplier database to include primary and secondary business portfolios.

+16.3.
+Utilization of the current Central Supplier database of National Treasury - all requisitions submitted is being verified.

+16.4.
+Use current item prices as standard prices and refine to align with market related prices.

+16.5.
 Vendor performance criteria should be part of standard SCM documentation highlighting the sanctions for non-compliance.
 This is done by the User Departments if a Service Level Agreement is in place.
 The invoice submitted is accompanied with an evaluation sheet that is completed with the confirmation of goods/services received and submitted to the SCM Unit to monitor the performance of Suppliers.
-This is still a challenge to receive the evaluations from the user departments but has improved. - 17.6.
-Assist with reporting templates to ensure synergy in dealing with same matters by different directorates and/or departments. - 17.7.
-Developing standardized specifications for day-to-day material and/or service provider usage. - 17.8.
-Increased focused on quotations below R30 000.00 where it seems like most anomalies occur, and this can help with local economic growth. - 17.9.
+This is still a challenge to receive the evaluations from the user departments but has improved.

+16.6.
+Assist with reporting templates to ensure synergy in dealing with same matters by difference directorates and/or departments.

+16.7.
+Developing standardized specifications for day-to-day material and/or service provider usage.

+16.8.
+Increased focused on quotations below R30 000.00 where it seems like most anomalies occur, and this can help with local economic growth.

+16.9.
 As from 1 July 2023 the focus will be on R10 000.00 and above for all quotations and the goals will be taken into consideration with the evaluation of these quotations.

-18. PROBLEM STATEMENT
+17. PROBLEM STATEMENT

-In terms of this report, there are challenges in the Supply Chain Management processes which are in many instances like the previous financial year.
+In terms of this report, it is clear that there are challenges in the Supply Chain Management processes which are in many instances similar to the previous financial year.